Write a Letter

 The Howard Hughes Medical Institute provides some detailed guidance for writing letters in scientific fields, aimed primarily at new faculty and others who haven’t written a lot of letters of recommendation in the past.

-Finally, ONSF has partnered with the Center for Excellence in Teaching and Learning (CETL) and the Office for Diversity and Inclusion (ODI) to offer a workshop on Writing Letters of Recommendation.
+Finally, ONSF has partnered with the Center for Excellence in Teaching and Learning (CETL) and the Office for Diversity and Inclusion (ODI) to offer a recurring workshop on Writing Letters of Recommendation.
 While the workshop focused on many of the “nuts and bolts” of writing letters of recommendation, it also emphasized the importance of taking concrete steps to avoid the inadvertent introduction of biased language into the letters we write.

 - Click here to access the articles cited in the slideshow, and additional resources on the topic of implicit bias